JavierParada/hugo-documentation-theme/content/docs/chapter3/2_motivation.md

 weight: 2
 ---

-Sea levels around the globe are increasing as ocean temperature warms and causes water to expand in volume, along with land-based ice melting and increasing the amount of water in the ocean.
-Rising sea levels not only make coastal living more dangerous from storm flooding and erosion, but also cause significant habitat loss and impacts to ecosystems.
+The amount of greenhouse gas emissions in coming decades will be consequential for global mean sea level rise through a combination of ocean thermal expansion and loss of land ice.
+The three main reasons global warming causes sea level to rise are:

+* **Ocean thermal expansion (hot water, which is less dense than cold water, takes up more space)**
+* **Rapid loss of land ice (ice sheets lose ice faster than it forms from snowfall)**
+* **Rapid melting of glaciers at the poles**

 Sea level is rising at an accelerating rate due to global warming.
 Global mean sea level (GMSL) rose 11-16 cm in the twentieth century.
 Under higher emissions scenarios, twenty-first century rise may approach or exceed 2 meters in the case of early-onset Antarctic ice sheet instability (Kulp and Strauss, 2019).

-The amount of greenhouse gas emissions in coming decades will be consequential for global mean sea level rise through a combination of ocean thermal expansion and loss of land ice.
-The three main reasons global warming causes sea level to rise are:

-Ocean thermal expansion (hot water, which is less dense than cold water, takes up more space) Rapid loss of land ice (ice sheets lose ice faster than it forms from snowfall) Rapid melting of glaciers at the poles

 Sea level rise since the start of the 20th century has been dominated by retreat of glaciers and expansion of the ocean, but the contributions of the two large ice sheets are expected to increase in the 21st century.
 Two major ice sheets exist today, in Greenland and Antarctica.
 Greenland's ice sheet is about three times the size of Texas, and Antarctica's could cover the surface area of the United States and Mexico combined.